 “Yeah, I realised I had extra holidays at work and I’d lose them in the New Year.
 So I thought I’d come early and spend extra time with Mark.”
 He glanced around the apartment.
 “Are you not decorated yet?
 We used to have the tree up by the first week of the month.”

 “No, it’s fine.
 He’ll be here any minute.”
 Elle said gently, squeezing past where he stood in the doorway to the sitting room.
 She was aware – as Lisa liked to regularly point it out – that it had been over a month since Joe had last been able to visit Mark, so his eagerness was understandable.
-At least Joe called every night, or would at least send a text if he had to work late.
+At least Joe called every night or would send a text if he had to work late, which Elle figured was more than could be said of some parents.

 “You’re staying at the Crown, right?
 Just down the road?”